About Nick Jensen

 In 2007 I attended a class in Niles, Michigan, run by Doug Fattic.
-In the class I learned to silver braze a classic lugged touring frame and fork.
-I took that bike on a number of tours, including a roll around Iceland in 2008.
+In that class, I made a classic touring frame and fork.
+I took that bike on many tours, including a roll around Iceland in 2008.
 Now my brother-in-law uses it for commuting and day rides.
 It’s great to see the bike still doing its job.

 What’s your favorite type of frame to build?

-But these days I spend most of my riding time off road.
-Mountain bike geometry and components have evolved so much in the past few years.
-As someone who loves to geek out on frame geometry, there’s no better playground right now than the mountain bike.
-The hardtail I’m building these days is really a blast to ride.
-It’s fun to jump.
-It’s playful.
-And it handles rocky and loose terrain really well.
+But these days, I spend most of my riding time off-road.
+Mountain and gravel bike geometry and components have evolved so much in the past few years.
+As someone who loves to geek out on frame geometry, there’s no better playground right now than off-road machines.
+The hardtail and gravel bikes I’m building these days are a blast to ride.
+And with the right tweaks, these bikes can make excellent bikepacking rigs.

 So I guess it’s safe to say that I don’t have a favorite.
-I’m currently building all-road and hardtail frames because those are the kinds of bikes I ride most often.
+I’m currently building all-road, gravel, and hardtail frames because those are the bikes I love to ride.